BeboKhouja/lua-runtime-docs/docs/tutorial-extras/Interfacing with Lua Runtime.md

 ## Adding features

-Then, to add features to it, call `MainClassClient.Instance.LuaInstance.AddToTable` with a `LuaValue` as an arg.
+Then, to add features to it, call `LuaRuntimeClient.Instance.LuaInstance.AddToTable` with a `LuaValue` as an arg.